OrchardCMS/OrchardDoc/Documentation/WebApi-In-Orchard.markdown

 		}
 	}

-The above code sample will return the the 3 item list shown in code when you hit the endpoint "/api/MyCustomModule/MyApi".
+The above code sample will return the 3 item list shown in code when you hit the endpoint "/api/MyCustomModule/MyApi".

 ## Declaring custom Api Routes